chmeliik/checkton/README.md

 ### `differential`

-Report new issues introduced in a Pull Request, ignore existing issues.
-Set to false to report all issues in all files.
+Report new violations introduced in a Pull Request, ignore existing violations.
+Set to false to report all violations in all files.

 * default: `true`